celeft01/celeft01/README.md

 # Welcome to My GitHub Profile!

-I am Christos Eleftheriou, a **Computer Scientist** with a **BSc in Computer Science** and a recently completed **MSc in Artificial Intelligence**.
+I am Christos Eleftheriou, a University of Cyprus graduate with a **BSc in Computer Science** and an **MSc in Artificial Intelligence**.
 My journey in the tech world has been fueled by a deep curiosity and a commitment to creating impactful solutions using cutting-edge technology.

 ---